Silvenga/Slight.Ghost/README.md

 # Slight-Ghost

+This can also be found on my blog (proudly powered by Ghost) at Silvenga.com (https://silvenga.com/slight-ghost).

 ## Introduction

 I believe that upgrades should be simple, as such, I really hate dealing with zips and messing around in Ghost's core directory.
 Being the lazy developer that I am, I created this mini-project called Slight Ghost - a simple scaffolding for a Ghost blog, optimised for streamlined updates.